Medial Thighplasty (Inner Thigh Lift) After Weight Loss Surgery

 The two most common techniques are: vertical inner thigh lift and T-junction inner thigh lift.

-A vertical incision on the inner thigh with liposuction provides an excellent recovery with minimal adverse side effects.
-Post-op care is simple and the incision usually heals quite easily.
+A vertical incision on the inner thigh with liposuction provides an excellent recovery.
+In addition to minimal adverse side effects, the incision usually heals quite easily.

-The downside with a vertical incision is that it does not have a skin lifting effect.
-That is why it is important to get a belt lipectomy first.
+The downside with a vertical incision is that it does not have a skin lifting effect, which is why it is important to get a belt lipectomy first.
 Doing so helps with inner thigh tightening and lifting.

 T-junction inner thigh lift

-The T-junction is another common thigh lift technique.
+The T-junction is another common thighplasty (thigh lift) technique.
 This involves an incision in the groin area.
 The incision then extends down the inner thigh, toward the knee.
-It sounds simple enough, but there can be problems with this approach, particularly for female patients.
+Unfortunately, there can be problems with this approach, particularly for female patients.

 Performing a groin incision can cause the labia to spread apart in a way that is not cosmetically desirable.
 If this occurs, it is almost impossible to fix.
 Avoiding the T-junction incision is used to avoid that problem.